 - Reduced risk of Coronary Heart Disease (CHD) and heart attack.
 CHD is normally caused by narrowing or complete blockage of the coronary arteries called atherosclerosis.
 Increased NO levels significantly reduce the risk of atherosclerosis.

 - Arginine stimulates production of human growth hormone (HGH), which is known as the anti-ageing hormone.

 - Arginine stimulates the growth of hair by increasing blood flow in the scalp.
 This ensures a constant supply of valuable nutrients.

 - More blood flow means better supply of nutrients and therefore increased performance during and faster recovery after exercise.
 The long term effect is a change in “body composition” as muscle tissue increases fat tissue decreases.
 The result is a large number of health benefits such as better confidence caused by an overall favourable and attractive body shape, better joint support, more elastic arteries and so on.

 - Improved circulation is beneficial in the treatment of Tinnitus.
 Treatments have been released, which aid the natural healing following a sudden loss of hearing.
 Suitable products can mostly be found in online pharmacies.

 - Osteoarthritis: L-arginine can also be used for a general, supportive treatment of weak blood vessels and atherosclerosis.

-All three applications of L-arginine have in common that there are no known side-effects provided the supplement is produced to pharmaceutical grade.
+All seven applications of L-arginine have in common that there are no known side-effects provided the supplement is produced to pharmaceutical grade.